4drian3d/MiniBoard/README.md

-# testone
+# MiniBoard
-first test, dont take this seriously
+First test of plugin creation, dont take this seriously